Jon Baker (placekicker): Professional career

-Baker was signed as an undrafted free agent by the Dallas Cowboys after the 1995 NFL Draft.
-After placekicker Chris Boniol missed the first 3 preseason with a pulled quadriceps in his right leg, the Cowboys were forced to make the unconventional move of keeping Baker as a kickoff specialist.
-He played in 3 games and was released on September 19.
+Baker was signed as an undrafted free agent by the Dallas Cowboys after the 1995 NFL draft.
+After placekicker Chris Boniol missed the first three preseason games with a pulled quadriceps in his right leg, the Cowboys were forced to make the unconventional move of keeping Baker as a kickoff specialist.
+He played in three games and was released on September 19.

 On May 16, 1996, he signed as a free agent with the San Francisco 49ers.
 He was cut on July 18.
-On April 2, 1997, he was re-signed by the San Francisco 49ers.
+On April 2, 1997, he was re-signed by the 49ers.
 He was limited with groin and heel injuries.
 On August 15, he was released after not being able to pass Gary Anderson on the depth chart.

 On February 18, 1998, he was signed by the Miami Dolphins and allocated to the Scottish Claymores of NFL Europe.
 He made 6-of-7 field goals, while the extra points were kicked by Scottish rugby player Gary Parker.
 He was released by the Dolphins before the start of the season on August 8.

 In 1999, he played in eight games with the Edmonton Eskimos of the Canadian Football League.
 He made 20-of-28 field-goal attempts and led the league with a 60.5-yard average per kickoff.
 He was released to make room for Sean Fleming, who returned from the Kansas City Chiefs of the NFL.

-On December 21, 1999, he was signed as a free agent by the Kansas City Chiefs, to be the team's kickoff specialist.
-He hit 3 kickoffs out of bounds in the season finale against the Oakland Raiders, which contributed to a 38-41 overtime loss.
+On December 21, 1999, he was signed as a free agent by the Chiefs, to be the team's kickoff specialist.
+He hit 3 kickoffs out of bounds in the season finale against the Oakland Raiders, which contributed to a 41–38 overtime loss.
 A win would have given the Chiefs the AFC West championship and a playoff berth.
 He wasn't re-signed after the season.

 In June 2000, he signed with the B.C.
-Lions of the Canadian Football League, handling the kickoffs and long range field goals, while Lui Passaglia attempted most of the field goal.
+Lions of the CFL, handling the kickoffs and long range field goals, while Lui Passaglia attempted most of the field goal.
 He played in five games, until being released to make room for placekicker Dan Giancola on August 9.

-On October 22, 2001, he signed with the Edmonton Eskimos to replace an injured Sean Fleming.
+On October 22, 2001, he signed with the Eskimos to replace an injured Sean Fleming.
 He played in one game, missing one field goal and had another one blocked.
 He was released on October 28.

 On May 23, 2002, he was signed by the Bakersfield Blitz of the af2.
 In 2003, he set a league regular season record with a 54-yard field goal.